Don't be a victim of a healthcare scam

 • For tips on how to prevent Medicare fraud and how to report suspected fraud, call (800) 447-8477 or visit the Medicare fraud webpage.

-1. Learn how to spot a health care scam
+1. Learn how to spot a healthcare scam - look for these red flags:

 miracle pills in bottle